-Old towel to put down on table so egg won't roll off.
+Old towel (hand or washcloth) to put down on table so egg won't roll off.
 Flexible foam with divot cut out to hold egg while working on is helpful, so it won't roll off the table.

 Good pair of sewing scissors, about 1 1/2" blade, very pointed.

 Bad pair of scissors (for cutting paper and cardboard, greenery, etc.)